German nuclear program during World War II: Operation Epsilon, and Farm Hall

 The transcripts were declassified in 1992, and this particular section of discussion was subjected to expert scrutiny.
 Two scientists on the Manhattan Project, Edward Teller and Hans Bethe, concluded after reading the transcripts that Heisenberg had never done the calculation before.
 Heisenberg himself, in the transcript, said that, "quite honestly I have never worked it [the critical mass calculation for an atomic bomb] out as I never believed one could get pure [uranium-]235."
 A week after the bombing, Heisenberg had given a more formal lecture to his colleagues on the physics of the atomic bomb, which corrected many of his early mistakes and indicated a much smaller critical mass.
 Historians have cited Heisenberg's error as evidence of the degree to which his role in the project had been confined almost entirely to reactors, as the original equation is much more similar to how a reactor would work than to an atomic bomb.

 At Farm Hall, the German scientists discussed why Germany did not create an atomic bomb, and the United States and United Kingdom did.
-The transcripts reveal them developing what has been called the Lesart ("version").
+The transcripts reveal them developing what has been called the Lesart ("viewpoint").
 The Lesart argued that the German scientists chose not to build a bomb for Hitler, either by dragging their feet, being insufficiently enthusiastic, or, in some versions, active sabotage.
 The Lesart both offers up an explanation for their "failure" and also elevates their moral authority above the Allied scientists, despite the fact that they worked for the Nazis.
 After the war, von Weizsäcker and Heisenberg and several others spread this version of the story to journalists and historians, like Robert Jungk, who reprinted and amplified it uncritically in the 1950s.
 Already by that time, the historical accuracy of the Lesart had been challenged forcefully by von Laue (who coined the term Lesart) and nowadays most professional historians of science with knowledge of the subject do not believe that the Lesart is true.
 As the historian and physicist Jeremy Bernstein put it in an annotated edition of the Farm Hall transcripts:

 What the Farm Hall reports make transparently clear is that, while they knew a few general principles — the use of fast fission from separated ^{235}U and the possibility of plutonium — they had not seriously investigated any of the details.
 All of the really hard problems were left untackled and unsolved. ...
 They had decided that making a bomb in wartime Germany was unfeasible on technical and economic grounds.
 It was simply too big and too costly.
 Morality had nothing to do with it.